Our top pick for

 eBay's shares were split on a 2376:1000 basis on 20 July 2015.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 2376 shares.
 This wouldn't directly have changed the overall worth of your eBay shares – just the quantity.
 However, indirectly, the new 57.9% lower share price could have impacted the market appetite for eBay shares which in turn could have impacted eBay's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while eBay's is 1.3315.
-This would suggest that eBay's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while eBay's is 1.1617.
+This would suggest that eBay's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

-eBay Inc. operates the marketplace and classifieds platforms that connect buyers and sellers worldwide.
-Its Marketplace platform includes its online marketplace at ebay.com and the eBay suite of mobile apps; and Classifieds platform comprises a collection of brands, such as Mobile.de, Kijiji, Gumtree, Marktplaats, eBay Kleinanzeigen, and others that offer online classifieds to help people find what they are looking for in their local communities.
+eBay Inc. operates marketplace platforms that connect buyers and sellers worldwide.
+The company's Marketplace platform includes its online marketplace at ebay.com and the eBay suite of mobile apps.
 Its platforms enable users to list, buy, sell, and pay for items through various online, mobile, and offline channels that include retailers, distributors, liquidators, import and export companies, auctioneers, catalog and mail-order companies, classifieds, directories, search engines, commerce participants, shopping channels, and networks.
 The company was founded in 1995 and is headquartered in San Jose, California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.